thesethtruth/esi-course-utwente/installation-guide.md

 **Why do you need Python?**
 - **Core Language**: PyPSA is written in Python, so you need it to run and modify PyPSA.
 - **Libraries**: Python has many libraries that simplify tasks.
-Poetry helps manage these libraries easily.
+Conda helps manage these libraries easily.

 ### VSCode (Visual Studio Code)
 **What is VSCode?**